 You’ve had it happen before, people tell you they are leaving your church because ‘they’re not growing’ or they’re looking for ‘deeper teaching.’

-They claim they need a place where where they can grow and mature more spiritually.
+They claim they need a place where they can grow and mature more spiritually.

-While I totally understand that people leave churches for legitimate reasons (I have left a denomination at one point), over time I’ve begun to sense a trend.
+While I totally understand that people leave churches for legitimate reasons (I have left a denomination at one point), I’ve begun to sense a trend over time.
 While everyone might have one or two life-time changes in them, the kind of ‘this isn’t doing it for me’ movement that characterizes church today alarms me.